 Motivate, Inspire & Develop Gifted Students

 Are you an experienced teacher who loves working with highly motivated students?
-Join the GERRIC School Holiday Programs as a workshop presenter!
+Join the GERRIC Student Programs as a workshop presenter!
 Spend three days teaching the subject of your choice to a group of gifted children in years 3-10 at the beautiful UNSW Kensington Campus.
 YOU propose the subject matter, age level of students you'd like to teach, and design all the activities.
 Class sizes are small and when possible teaching assistants are provided.
 Your proposal will be submitted to our Community Engagement Committee to see if it is suitable for our program.
 See below for more information on how to submit your application.

 "I loved the whole experience.
 I had absolutely GREAT kids who all got along brilliantly.
 They worked hard and engaged with everything that I asked of them.
 They were able to articulate how proud they were of their efforts to achieve so much in the time they had a bravo to their creativity and focus.
 Thanks again for the opportunity to work with these terrific kids."